diwakarS/react-native-input-outline/README.md

 # react-native-input-outline

-A react-native component that uses a customized text input.
+A customized react-native TextInput using react-native-animatable

 ![](react-native-input-outline.gif)